Empire Earth: Chronology

 Empire Earth II was released in 2005, two years after Empires: Dawn of the Modern World.
-Empire Earth II was developed by Mad Doc Software and published by Vivendi, since Stainless Steel Studios left the project to develop Empires: Dawn of the Modern World.
+Empire Earth II was developed by Mad Doc Software and published by Sierra Entertainment since Stainless Steel Studios left the project to develop Empires: Dawn of the Modern World.
 Empire Earth II used revamped graphics and weather effects, but still retained the original feel of Empire Earths gameplay.
-The game was received relatively well (about 79% on average according to MetaCritic), a little lower than the original Empire Earth and Empires: Dawn of the Modern World.Empire Earth II: The Art of Supremacy was released in 2006, and was an expansion pack for Empire Earth II.
+The game was received relatively well (about 79% on average according to MetaCritic), a little lower than the original Empire Earth and Empires: Dawn of the Modern World.

+A mobile turn-based strategy was developed by Vivendi and published by Wonderphone on October 14, 2005.
+It is much smaller than any other titles in the series, with only four epochs and other condensed features.Empire Earth II: The Art of Supremacy was released in 2006 and was an expansion pack for Empire Earth II.
 The expansion pack added several new campaigns, civilizations, units, and features to the original Empire Earth II game.
-However, the game was received worse than its expansion pack predecessor, and was considered bad for its lack of innovation with the new campaigns it offered.Empire Earth III, also called EE3, is a real-time strategy computer game by Mad Doc Software and released by Vivendi Universal on November 5, 2007.
-However, it was received poorly in contrast to its predecessors.Empire Earth Mobile is a Civilization style TBS developed by Vivendi and published by Wonderphone.
-It is much smaller than any other titles in the series, with only four epochs and other condensed features.
+However, the game was received worse than its expansion pack predecessor and was considered bad for its lack of innovation with the new campaigns it offered.Empire Earth III is a real-time strategy video game by Mad Doc Software and released by Sierra Entertainment on November 5, 2007.
+It was received poorly in contrast to its predecessors.